bvibber/ogv.js/README.md

 * performance optimization for VP8 loop filter
     * roughly 10% performance improvement in Safari, Edge wasm builds
     * smaller improvement in JS
+* performance optimization for Opus audio
+    * now compiled with optimization, about 4x faster

 1.5.6 - 2018-01-29
 * detect and work around WebAssembly failure on iOS 11.2.2/11.2.5